Past Graduate Justice Fellows

 2024–25 Graduate Justice Fellows

-In 2024–25, we welcomed our second cohort of fellows that represented four colleges, two schools, and six departments around the University.
+In 2024–25, we welcomed our third cohort of fellows that represented four colleges, two schools, and six departments around the University.
 The fellowship is designed to create an interdisciplinary community of graduate students committed to scholarship that engages questions of justice.
 The aim is to introduce young scholars from various disciplines to questions of justice in the hope that they make those a regular part of their scholarship and teaching going forward.

 Andrei Badilla Aguilar